We understand that digestive issues can be more than just uncomfortable — they can disrupt your entire

 Pay attention to your food.

-This allows you to savor the experience and take note of food that may trigger digestive discomfort.
+This allows you to savor the experience and take note of food that may trigger digestive

 -